 In parental circles, whether and for how long your newborn sleeps is the source of bragging rights, even envy.
 You've probably heard it before: "My baby slept through the night at seven weeks."
 It's right up there with "My baby was fully potty trained at 12 months."
 Such statements inspire envy, incredulity, and, in some cases, the primitive, over-exhausted-mom-urge to pop the speaker in the face.

-So why is sleep so good?
+So why is sleep so important?
 Well, among other things, it promotes growth, helps regulate stress hormones and blood glucose, helping guard against diabetes, heart disease and obesity, and it helps the body produce cytokines, which helps fight disease.
-Sleep also helps a child learn, retain memories, and master body control.
+Additionally, it helps a child learn, retain memories, and master body control.
 Sleep also helps a child's ability to focus; it increases attention span.
+Not getting enough sleep can lead to high blood pressure, obesity and even increased stress and low motivation.
 And moreover, sleep begets sleep.
 Better naps lead to better night sleep and that is good for everyone!
 To learn more about the benefits of sleep, click here.